Nava Bharat: History

 Nava Bharat was launched on 8 February 1934 by Shri Ramgopal Maheshwari (1911–1999), a Gandhian freedom fighter, journalist, and promoter of Hindi language.
 Maheshwari served as its Editor-in-Chief for 65 years.
 It started as a bi-weekly publication in Nagpur, and soon became a daily newspaper; Navabharat has set its boundaries to different parts of the country.
 The bi-weekly since its inception have participated in the freedom movement and bore the brunt of the British Government.
-In 1942 during ‘Quit India Movement’ Navabharat risked its existence for its extensive coverage.
+In 1942 during 'Quit India Movement' Navabharat risked its existence for its extensive coverage.
 During this period, the police and secret services kept a close watch on its activities, raided the press and also imprisoned the founder.

 Navabharat commemorated the launch of its Jabalpur edition in the year 1950.
 In the mid nineteenth century, Navabharat launched its Bhopal, Raipur and Indore editions.
 The 1980s and 1990s saw the launch of a Bilaspur edition in Chhattisgarh, of a Gwalior edition in Madhya Pradesh, and of Pune, Satara and Mumbai editions in Maharashtra.

 Navarashtra

-Navabharat added another majorly spoken language in their bout with their Marathi daily ‘Navarashtra’ in the year 2000 from the central India.
+Navabharat added another majorly spoken language in their bout with their Marathi daily 'Navarashtra' in the year 2000 from the central India.
 Navarashtra now gets published from three centers Nagpur, Mumbai and Pune along with many other rural areas.
 Navarashtra has 9 hyper local editions as well and 3 supplements Gunjan, Mayuri and Kshitij.

+Navbharat Live

+Navabharat has played a significant role in strengthening Hindi journalism in Central India.
+For the past nine decades, this institution has been actively engaging with its readers through its Hindi and Marathi newspapers.
+Thanks to its credibility, factual reporting, and comprehensive coverage, Navabharat has established itself as a trusted brand among readers.

+Navabharat has also established a strong digital presence among readers.
+Today, Navbharat Live is one of the leading Hindi news websites in India and Maharashtra.
+We are known for providing our readers with the latest and accurate news.
+Navbharat Live offers the latest news from across the country and the world, including political, sports, entertainment, social, and economic updates, as well as interesting and important information on topics such as health and technology.

+To further enhance access to our readers, we are also present on platforms such as Facebook, X, Instagram, and YouTube.
+Navbharat Live's mission is not only to provide news, but also to empower readers and connect them with various aspects of society, politics, and culture.